KhaledZra/khaledzra.github.io/README.md

 <p align="center">
-  If you are seeing this outside of Github, you are in the root directory.<br />
+  If you are seeing this outside of Github, you are in the root directory looking at the README.md file.<br />
   If you did not intend to reach this page <a href="https://khaledzra.github.io/public/index.html">CLICK HERE</a> to get to the home page.
 </p>
 <br />